dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 abstraction by way of additional layers of relays may introduce undesired complexity in regard to authentication and authorization and should be avoided.

+{:ed-note: source="mortensen"}
+\[\[EDITOR'S NOTE: we request working group feedback and discussion of the many-to-one and one-to-many client/server, client/relay, and relay/server relationships described above.
+We additional request working group feedback and discussion of end-to-end signaling considerations in the context of relayed signaling.\]\]
+{:mortensen}

 Components {#components}
 ==========